neo4j-devtools/practicle/README.md

 I.e. if `--next-version=3.2.5` is used, the output will incclude all changes from `3.2.0` to the upoming `3.2.5` release.
 They are grouped by version.

+Versions are taken from git tags that has the format `x.y.z`.

 When `--prev-version` is included, the same thing happens but it starts from the version of `--prev-version` rather than `.0`.

 # Usage